-- 6.32.1 The Liquidator shall call a final meeting of creditors. - 6.32.2 The Liquidator's Report shall be laid before the meeting.
-In addition to the contents set out in Appendix 4, the Liquidator shall include for the purposes of the final meeting, details as to the amount paid to unsecured creditors. - 6.32.3 At the final meeting, the creditors may question the Liquidator with respect to any matter contained in the Liquidator's Report, and may resolve against him having his release. - 6.32.4 The Liquidator shall give notice to the Court that the final meeting has been held; and the notice shall state whether or not he has been given his release, and be accompanied by a copy of the Liquidator's Report laid before the final meeting.
+- 6.32.1 The Liquidator shall call a final meeting of creditors. - 6.32.2 The Liquidator's report laid before the meeting shall contain an account of the Liquidator's administration of the winding up, including a summary of his receipts and payments and a statement as to the amount paid to unsecured creditors. - 6.32.3 At the final meeting, the creditors may question the Liquidator with respect to any matter contained in his report, and may resolve against him having his release. - 6.32.4 The Liquidator shall give notice to the Court that the final meeting has been held; and the notice shall state whether or not he has been given his release, and be accompanied by a copy of the report laid before the final meeting.
 A copy of the notice shall be sent by the Liquidator to the Court. - 6.32.5 If there is no quorum present at the final meeting, the Liquidator shall report to the Court that a final meeting was summoned in accordance with the Regulations, but there was no quorum present; and the final meeting is then deemed to have been held, and the creditors not to have resolved against the Liquidator having his release. - 6.32.6 If the creditors at the final meeting have not so resolved, the Liquidator is released when the notice under 6.32.4 is filed in Court.
 If they have so resolved, the Liquidator must obtain his release from the Court.